Traffic Noise Report Prepared

 Upgrade the interstate corridor from I-26 south of Asheville through the U.S. 19/23 interchange to meet design standards for the interstate system.
-The project would also provide a link in the transportation system connecting a direct, multi-lane freeway facility meeting interstate standards from the Port of Charleston, S.C., to I-81 near Kingsport, Tenn.
+The project would also provide a link in the transportation system connecting a direct, multi-lane freeway facility meeting interstate standards from Charleston, South Carolina, to I-81 near Kingsport, Tennessee.

 To improve the capacity deficiencies of existing I-240 west of Asheville to accommodate the existing and forecasted (2033 design year) traffic in this growing area.

 To reduce traffic delays and congestion along the I-240 crossing of the French Broad River, which operates at capacity.